3 Parts of a Basic Conversation in English

 These are not the only rejoinders in English.
 There are many more!
-However, these are the most up-to-date ones and the ones that lead to fewer mistakes than some of the others.
+However, these are the most up-to-date and common ones and the ones that lead to fewer mistakes than some of the others.

 It is important to use the correct tone when using rejoinders.

 - Happy and surprising rejoinders use a tone that is a little higher and faster than the other rejoinders.

 - Sad rejoinders should be lower and slower (otherwise they sound insincere).

 Listen to hear the tones for each set of rejoinders: